 Specific Issue orders enable the court to determine a specific issue that has arisen in relation to an aspect of parental responsibility.
 Generally speaking, parents will both have parental responsibility for their child and as such all important decisions should be made jointly.

 The first concern of the court is the child’s welfare.
 The court will have to consider what is in your child’s best interests in relation to schooling, taking into account a specific list of criteria including the child’s physical, emotional and educational needs as well as the capability of the parents (or any other person the court finds relevant) at meeting the child’s needs.
 Your child’s views may also be taken into consideration, depending on their age and understanding.

 If you are encountering difficulties in relation to the choice of school, you might like to speak to a solicitor to discuss your options for finding a resolution.
 It can take some time for applications to be brought before the court and as time is usually of the essence when school applications are to be made, it is important to act quickly if you require assistance.

-This guide has been prepared from the professional and personal experience of solicitors who are also parents and school governors.
+Please note, this guide has been prepared from the professional and personal experience of solicitors who are also parents and school governors.
 It is not intended to be a definitive guide to choosing a school.